snyk-labs/java-goof/README.md

 </tbody>
 </table>

+URLs under `/user/*` and `/todos/*` must be accessible to only logged users.
+This requirement should be implemented using a servlet filter or equivalent (Struts interceptor, Spring MVC interceptor, etc)

+Note that security is not addressed since not all frameworks provide security support.

-Note that view technology may vary for each framework.
+Finally, view technology may vary for each framework.
 Here, JSP views are (re)used for most of current implementations.

 ## Build and run Todolist MVC